Figure 1. Electron tracks. Credit: CERN.

 Figure 3.
 J. J. Thomson, discoverer of the electron.

-The electron is a negatively-charged subatomic particle with a mass equal to 1/1837 that of a proton or 9.1091 × 10-31 kg and a charge of 1.6021 × 10-19 coulombs.
+The electron is a negatively-charged subatomic particle with a mass equal to 1/1837 that of a proton or 9.1091 × 10-31 kilogram and a charge of 1.6021 × 10-19 coulombs.
 Electrons belong to the family of lightweight fermions known as leptons.
 Like all other leptons, the electron has no known internal structure.
 It behaves as if it has zero radius.
-The electron is a member of the scheme of fundamental particles known as the Standard Model.
+The electron is a member of the scheme of fundamental particles known as the Standard Model (see Figure 2).
 The antiparticle of the electron is the positron.
-Fast moving streams of electrons emitted during radioactive decay are known as beta particles.
+Fast moving streams of electrons emitted during radioactive decay (see radioactivity) are known as beta particles.

 Electrons occur in the outer parts of atoms, in orbitals corresponding to definite fixed energies.
 When an electron in an atom jumps from one particular orbital to another it gives rise to the emission or absorption of electromagnetic radiation at a specific characteristic wavelength.
 All chemical properties of atoms and molecules are determined by the electromagnetic interactions of electrons with each other and with the atomic nuclei.